 If your gut feeling is weighing heavy on your mind, and it becomes a lot to handle, it’s perfectly okay to reach out for help.
 Talk with your friends, family, or the ones who know you best and get an outsider’s perspective.
 Sometimes those who are not directly involved, but have your best interest at heart can give us the advice we so desperately need.
 While advice from others may not be the first strategy you want to jump to, it can be extremely helpful to hear a third-party point of view.
 Take the ideas of those close to you and use them to make a careful decision on how to move forward (or not) with your relationship.

 To be frank, every relationship is different and what you choose to do with yours is completely up to you!
-You might believe that your relationship is worth salvaging, and so long as it isn’t detrimental to your mental health, you should go with your heart.
+Maybe you have many of the Signs He Needs More From Your Relationship.
+You still might believe that your relationship is worth salvaging, and so long as it isn’t detrimental to your mental health, you should go with your heart.

 It’s no secret that relationships can be exhausting, both physically and mentally.
 Make sure you don’t lose touch with your health, your happiness, or your self-confidence.
 And remember, there’s no reason to be ashamed.
 All couples require different effort and attention, and you should do anything you feel is necessary to reclaim your relationship.
 Know what you want, what you deserve, and hold your self-worth at the highest standard.